ajawa-took/PyBer_Analysis/README.md

 ## Results

- PyBer's business is concentrated in urban settings: the vast majority of drivers, more that two third of the rides are urban, and almost two thirds of the revenue comes from urban business.
+ PyBer's business is concentrated in urban settings: the vast majority of drivers and more that two third of the rides are urban; and almost two thirds of the revenue comes from urban business.
 However, urban fares per ride, and especially urban fares per driver, are far lower in the urban segment than in the other two.
-On the other end of the spectrum, the rural segment of PyBer's business is tiny, but has the biggest average fares per ride and per driver.
+On the other end of the spectrum, the rural segment of PyBer's business is tiny, but has the highest average fares per ride and per driver.
 These trends are not changing much over time, beyond random fluctuations.

 ## Summary